cmeyer29/scratch-on-k3s/README.md

 - DNS Entry configuration (if you do not a have a DNS Server instead)
 - Starting the Website

-# k3s Single-Node Deployment
 ## Create the k3s installer script
-### Copy the following script into a new file k3s-install.sh
+### Copy the following code into a new file k3s-install.sh
 ```bash
 ## https://github.com/k3s-io/k3s/releases
 ## https://docs.k3s.io/security/hardening-guide